-3G football turf may only be used provided conditions (i) to (vi) below have been met (the "Performance Standard"):

-- (i) The pitch must be surfaced with 3G football turf that has laboratory type approval according to the FIFA Quality Concept for Football Turf (2012 & 2015 editions) - FIFA Recommended Two Star/Quality Pro performance. - (ii) The 3G football turf pitch must be listed on The Association's register of 3G football turf pitches by no later than 31 July and tested annually at the Club's expense

-- (iii) Where a 3G football turf pitch is not yet listed on The Association's register (for example if it is a newly installed pitch), a Club must obtain a Performance Test Certificate or Laboratory report and submit it to The Association by no later than 31 July. - (iv) The Association reserves the right to instruct a Club to have its pitch tested at any time in order to ensure that it meets the Performance Standard.
-All such tests shall be at the Club's expense. - (v) The 3G football turf, including run-offs, shall be one continuous playing surface and shall be green in colour at least one metre from the outer edge of the touchline and goal line.
-All line markings shall be in accordance with the Laws of Association Football. - (vi) From season 2016/17 only Clubs with FIFA recommended Two star/FIFA Quality Pro pitches will be eligible to take part in matches under the auspices of National League (ie NLS Steps 1 and 2) SAVE THAT a Club which has a ground with the recommended FIFA 1 star/FIFA Quality or IATS/IMS certificate can be promoted to Step 2 of the National League System, provided that it undertakes, upon renewal of the pitch, to install a pitch with a FIFA recommended Quality Pro certificate.
+- 3G football turf may only be used provided conditions (i) to (v) below have been met (the "Performance Standard"): - (i) The pitch must be surfaced with 3G football turf that has laboratory type approval according to the FIFA Quality Concept for Football Turf (2012 & 2015 editions) FIFA Recommended One Star/Quality level. - (ii) The 3G football turf pitch must be listed on The Association's register of 3G football turf pitches by no later than 31 July and tested annually at the Club's expense. - (iii) Where a 3G football turf pitch is not yet listed on The Association's register (for example if it is a newly installed pitch), a Club must obtain a Performance Test Certificate or Laboratory report and submit it to The Association by no later than 31 July. - (iv) The Association reserves the right to instruct a Club to have its pitch tested at any time in order to ensure that it meets the Performance Standard.
+All such tests shall be at the Club's expense. - (v)The 3G football turf, including run-offs, shall be one continuous playing surface and shall be green in colour at least one metre from the outer edge of the touchline and goal line.
+All line markings shall be in accordance with the Laws of Association Football.